linmx0130/PaperNotes/notes.md

+### Dynamic-structured Semantic Propagation Network
+* Authros: Xiaodan Liang, Hongfei Zhou, Eric Xing
+* Index: arXiv 1803.06067
+* Reading date: 19/03/2017
+* Categories: Computer Vision
+* Tag: Semantic Segmentation

+This paper introduced a method to combine prior knowledge from WordNet to enhance semantic segmentation, which beats the baseline and make it possible to utilize various datasets with labels in different semantic levels.

+The proposed method decomposes the pixel-wise predictions of segmentation into some binary classification task, whcih follows the WordNet semantic trees.
+The CNN features are used as the hidden feature of root entity concept and each child node will use a non-linear operation on the concatenation of features of its ancestors to get its feature, which is inspired by DenseNet.
+This trick may be the key of the empirical success of this paper.

 ### Unsupervised Machine Translation Using Monolingual Corpora Only
 * Authros: Guillaume Lample, Ludovic Denoyer, Marc'Aurelio Ranzato
 * Index: arXiv 1711.00043